TassioCarmo/havard-cs50w-week0-2-html-git-python/README.md

 ### Commit

 Save points in other words "i want to save the current state of all the files in the repository"

+Making lots of commits as you make lots of changes to your program.
+You'll commit and commit again after each new addition you make to the project.
+And you might want to refer back to a previous commit, but it's only valuable to do so if you can identify in which commit you made a particular change